Sahiladevi/health_track/README.md

 - All the code runs smoothly in a clean environment without any errors.
 - The notebooks are well-organized, with clear comments explaining each step.
-- Survey weights were applied correctly during analysis to make sure results are nationally representative.
+- Model based weights were applied correctly during analysis to make sure results are nationally representative.
 - I also tested the SQLite database with a few sample SQL queries to make sure everything was working as expected.
 ---
 ##  Version Control